lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 ### Loss, Accuracy and AUC curves

 During training runs I saved three different metrics at each epoch to measure the performance of the model: the loss, accuracy and AUC of both the training set and test set.
 I performed five repeats for each model and all metrics are an average of these repeats.
-In these results we will use the GCN model as the baseline since it is the most simple model and compare it with the GINE, which was our best model.
+In the following plots we will use the GCN model as the baseline since it is the simplest model and compare it with the GINE, the best model.
 The metrics results for the GCN model can be seen in Fig. 1:

 Figure 1: Three different metrics as a function of epoch for a single GCN model training run.
 The test set results are shown in orange and the training set results are shown in blue.
 The model's parameters are saved at epochs with a grey dashed line.
 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/gcn_loss_acc_auc_plot.png" alt="Untitled" style="height:auto;">

-As can be seen in Fig. 1 the loss decreases for both the training set and test set over the epochs.
+As can be seen in Fig. 1 the loss decreases for both the training set and test set over epoch.
 The training set loss decreases more smoothly than the test set for several reasons: the loss from the training set directly influences the change in the model parameters and this inherently smoothes the training loss.
 Also, the training set is four times larger than the test set and this helps to average out fluctuations.

 Although the test set loss continues to decrease, the AUC metric stagnates and this is why the last saved model is at around 150.